-Suggested Emphasis: When doing work for someone be hardworking, honest and trustworthy.
+Suggested Emphasis: When doing work for someone be hardworking, honest, and trustworthy.

 Although many visual aids depict Daniel as a young man when he was in the lion’s den, he was actually an older man.
 Sixty-six years had passed since Daniel was a young man in King Nebuchadnezzar’s court.

 When the Medes and Persians conquered Babylon (the night of the handwriting on the wall) a lot of things changed for the Jews.
-The new emperor was Cyrus.
+The new king was Cyrus.
 Cyrus’ policy was to let some of the Jews return to Jerusalem.
 This fulfilled God’s promise that the Jews would return to their land after 70 years of captivity.

 Many Jews returned to Jerusalem but some, like Daniel, decided to stay in Babylon.
 Daniel was a well-respected elderly statesman.
 He had served Nebuchadnezzar and his descendants.
 Now he was given a place in the new Medo-Persian government.